google-deepmind/alphafold/README.md

 #### Folding a homomer

-Say we have a homomer from a prokaryote with 3 copies of the same sequence `<SEQUENCE>`.
+Say we have a homomer with 3 copies of the same sequence `<SEQUENCE>`.
 The input fasta should be:

 ```fasta